 Citable filing context

-CDW's research view summarizes recent SEC filing context, starting with business from Feb 20, 2026.
+CDW's research view summarizes recent SEC filing context, starting with earnings from Aug 5, 2026.

 | Filed | Item | Context |